-Basically, this is a combination of limit and stop loss orders.
-In our example you would set a stop loss at 1.54 and a limit order at 1.58.
-Whenever, any of these rates is reached, the transaction will get executed at that rate.
-Basically, this would enable you to hedge against wide market movements while keeping an upside potential (limited though).
+This is a combination of both limit and stop loss orders.
+When combined, the two tools can provide you with a near-complete foreign currency hedge.
+If using our example the exchange rate hedging would see you set a stop loss at 1.54 and a limit order at 1.58.
+Whenever either of these rates are reached, the transaction will get executed at that rate.
+Basically, this would enable you to hedge currency risk against wide market movements while keeping limited upside potential.

-As the graph suggests, this kind of order really protects against volatility and enables to hedge while keeping an upside potential.
+As the graph suggests, this kind of order provides currency hedging against severe volatility and enables the customer to keep some upside potential.